A Foodie’s Guide to Edinburgh: 15 Must-Try Dishes

 12. Stovies

-It’s simple, filling, and steeped in tradition.
+It’s an easy, hearty dish steeped in tradition.

 13. Venison